 Undoubtedly, there are too many public holidays in Nigeria, some of them irrelevant.
 If the idea of holiday is to give people time to celebrate and commemorate important events, holidays should only be granted for such days, whether they are weekends or not.

 Altogether, all levels of government need to be reminded that there is a correlation between prosperity and national productivity.
 It follows that the higher the national productivity, the more the prosperity.
 Of course, that cannot be achieved with many idle days.
 Nigerians need to develop a better attitude to work.
 As a nation, it is time for us to place better value on time and productivity.
-A nation in recession should stop indulging its citizens in too many public holidays.
+A nation in recession should stop indulging its citizens in too many public holidays in Nigeria.